 The Zenfone Max comes with a one year warranty.
 You can find the support information on the MyASUS app.
 The Zenfone Max also receives OTA updates from ASUS with the last update being on 25th January 2016.

-Having a smartphone with a bigger battery is a deal breaker even though it weights a tad high.
+Having a smartphone with a bigger battery is the real deal even though it weighs a tad high.
 As a decent performer, the ASUS Zenfone Max has a good camera package overall and a great battery life.
 With a sturdy build quality and a pleasant feel on the back along with nice software skin on top of the Android Lollipop and lots of useful apps preinstalled makes it overall a worth buy.

 The only major con is the Zenfone Max takes around 5 hours to charge the battery from 0 to 100%.
 Nevertheless, larger the battery, the longer it takes to charge unless you use a fast charger.
 Besides, what’s extra you get is a 100 GB of Google Drive cloud storage free for 2 years.
 So, at a price of ₹9,999, we can’t ask more than what the ASUS Zenfone Max offers.